 Some of you might be wondering about the Trinity.
 How does the Trinity fit with God’s simplicity?
 Don’t we confess that God is the Father, the Son and the Spirit?
 Therefore, surely he’s not simple, because he’s composed of three persons?

 But do you remember what we said about the three persons of the Trinity?
-All three persons of the Trinity share the one divine nature and each is wholly God.
+All three persons of the Trinity possess the one divine essence and each is wholly God.
 So, it’s not as if the Father is one third of God; and the Son is one third of God; and the Spirit is one third of God; and you add them all together to get God.
 No, the Father is wholly God.
 The Son is wholly God.
 The Spirit is wholly God.
-God’s essence or God’s nature is not divided into three, because all three persons are wholly and equally God.
+God’s essence is not divided into three, because all three persons are wholly and equally God.

 The doctrine of God’s simplicity reinforces the idea of God’s aseity or independence.
 If he were made of parts, then he would depend on those parts for his existence.
 But God is not made of parts and he relies on nothing outside of himself for his existence.
 He alone is the creator who was before all things and who made all things.
 And therefore he is worthy of our praise.